rochekollie/blog/posts/string_along_with_javascript_strings.md

 The placeholder `${number}` is replaced with the value of the variable `number`, which is `100`.
 The placeholder
 `${getNoun()}` is replaced with the value of the function `getNoun()`, which is `giant`.
-The output of first `console.log(sentence)` is `He said, "Watch the giant fall."`.
+The output of the first `console.log(sentence)` is `He said, "Watch the giant fall."`.
 The next output is `He said, "Watch the 100 foot giant fall."`.
-And the last output is `He said, "Watch the giant fall."`.
+And the last output is evaluated to `He said, "Watch the giant fall."`.

 Template literals (introduced with backticks) allow for easy string interpolation, enabling the embedding of expressions within strings.